-Navigate to you Jira account.
+Navigate to your Jira account.

 Click on Settings and select Apps

-Configure the plugin with the details you copied from your Gtmhub account
+Configure the plugin with the details you copied from your Gtmhub account.

 Configure automatic Task status updates

-When you link a JIra item to a Gtmhub OKR through this integration, this creates a Task under the specified OKR.
+When you link a Jira item to a Gtmhub OKR through this integration, this creates a Task under the specified OKR.
 The task is created with the current status of the Jira issue.
 If you want the Task to reflect the Jira issue status in real-time, you have to Setup a Jira webhook.

 For more information, see Jira documentation > Webhook and Managing webhooks.